fmalmeida/ngs-preprocess/README.md

 #### nextflow tower

 This pipeline also accepts that users track its execution of processes via [nextflow tower](https://tower.nf/).
 For that users will have to use the parameters `--use_tower` and `--tower_token`.

-### Command line usage examples

-Command line executions are exemplified [in the manual](https://ngs-preprocess.readthedocs.io/en/latest/examples.html).

-### Using the configuration file

-All the parameters showed above can be, and are advised to be, set through the configuration file.
-When a configuration file is set the pipeline is run by simply executing `nextflow run fmalmeida/ngs-preprocess -c ./configuration-file`

-Your configuration file is what will tell to the pipeline the type of data you have, and which processes to execute.
-Therefore, it needs to be correctly set up.

-Create a configuration file in your working directory:

-* Complete config:

-      nextflow run fmalmeida/ngs-preprocess --get_full_config

-* For Illumina data:

-      nextflow run fmalmeida/ngs-preprocess --get_illumina_config

-* For Pacbio data:

-      nextflow run fmalmeida/ngs-preprocess --get_pacbio_config

-* For ONT data:

-      nextflow run fmalmeida/ngs-preprocess --get_ont_config

 # Citation